 Call on the European Union to remove trade preferences for cotton products from Uzbekistan while forced labor continues: CLICK HERE TO SIGN THE PETITION.

-The single biggest destination for Uzbek cotton is the European market.
 Despite strong condemnation from the European Union over the use of child slavery in Uzbek cotton production, the EU continues to allow the Government of Uzbekistan to benefit from reduced trading tariffs for its cotton imports to the EU despite its own rules that these benefits should be withdrawn.

 Join tens of thousands of concerned citizens in calling upon the European Union to implement its own rules and immediately remove Uzbekistan’s preferential trade tariffs for cotton imported to the EU in light of the ongoing use of state-sponsored child slavery in the country’s cotton industry.